VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

     	absolute path to all .yaml files in root.
     	Rule files may contain %{ENV_VAR} placeholders, which are substituted by the corresponding env vars.
     	Supports an array of values separated by comma or specified via multiple flags.
-  -rule.configCheckInterval duration
+  -configCheckInterval duration
-    	Interval for checking for changes in '-rule' files.
+    	Interval for checking for changes in '-rule' or '-notifier.config' files.
 By default the checking is disabled.
 Send SIGHUP signal in order to force config check for changes
   -rule.maxResolveDuration duration
     	Limits the maximum duration for automatic alert expiration, which is by default equal to 3 evaluation intervals of the parent group.
   -rule.validateExpressions